-Ciprian Begu is volunteer editor of Shabda Press.
-He helps Ashish to project manage the publication and promotion of the Shabda Press books.
+Begu is volunteer editor for Shabda Press.
+He helped Ashish with the publication and promotion of the Shabda Press books.

-Ciprian is an avid follower of the science-religion debates.
-His interest in Indian philosophy brought him in contact with Ashish Dalela, and the two joined to set up Shabda Press as a formal vehicle to promote the dialogue between modern science and Vedic philosophy.
+Begu has an avid interest in Indian philosophy, which brought him in contact with Ashish Dalela, and helped him organize Shabda Press as a formal vehicle to promote the dialogue between modern science and Vedic philosophy.